 1. Higher interest rates

 Only individuals that are determined can pay back their debt in the no interest time period.
 If you fail to pay back the debt then you will be charged a higher interest rate.
 In Australia, revert rate is 21.99% or 21.74% which is way higher so think rationally before making any decisions.

 There are hidden fees that are attached to the balance transfer.
 You will have to pay the annual fee that ranges between $100 to %500 for most credit cards but along with that you also have to pay transfer fee which is 1% or 2% of the total amount that you will be transferring from other banks.
 So balance transfers are not entirely free.

 3. Negative effect on credit score

 The worst drawback of credit card balance transfer is the negative effect on your credit cards core.
 Every time you transfer your debt from one card to another card, your credit score might get affected.
 It mostly depends on the new credit card you choose and the amount of credit that is available.
 Timely payments should solve the problem though.

 4. Chances of acquiring more debt

 Having two credit cards instead of just one can encourage you to make more purchases especially if you are a shopaholic.
 So you will need to restrain from making any further purchases so that you don’t increase your credit card debt.

 Conclusion for Credit Card Balance Transfer

-There is no one answer to the question whether it is a good idea to do a balance transfer on a credit card in Australia or not because the answer varies from person to person.
-If you are determined enough to pay back your debt in the low interest rate period that you should most probably choose the option but if you are not sure then it is better to refrain from it because higher interest rates at the end can lead you to bankruptcy as well.
-Plus it also depends on the amount of debt you have so keep all the pros and cons in mind before you make a decision because it is going to affect your finances in the long run.
+There is no one answer to the question of whether it is a good idea to do a balance transfer on a credit card in Australia or not because the answer varies from person to person.
+If you are determined enough to pay back your debt in the low-interest rate period that you should most probably choose the option but if you are not sure then it is better to refrain from it because higher interest rates at the end can lead you to bankruptcy as well.
+Plus it also depends on the amount of debt you have to keep all the pros and cons in mind before you make a decision because it is going to affect your finances in the long run.